 - The approach Gina uses that allows her to readily sell treatment packages at the end of her evaluations.

-- The role mindset plays in your ability to charge what the market will actually support for the value you provide.
+- The role mindset plays in your ability to gain referrals and charge what the market will actually support for the value you provide.

 - Exactly how Instagram Stories can be used to successfully market a cash-based practice to prospects who would be unlikely to otherwise seek physical therapy.